 You may have heard to this method referred to as “the American way.”

-Plop yourself down in a comfy spot, grab the remote and get started learning Spanish in the chillest way possible.
+Just plop yourself down in a comfy spot, grab the remote and get started learning Spanish with TV shows!

 In order for your lazing around to be as productive as possible, there are a number of ways you can aprovechar (make the most of) watching Spanish TV.

-5. Don’t be a perfectionist.
+- Don’t be a perfectionist.
 Another thing to remember is not to panic if you don’t understand every word.
-If you do understand every word, you probably need to either (a) stop pretending you’re learning Spanish when you’re clearly native, or (b) watch something more difficult.
+If you do understand every word, you probably need to either stop pretending you’re learning Spanish when you’re clearly native or watch something more difficult.

 “But what can I watch?”
 I hear you cry.
 “I live in an English speaking country and I don’t know the first thing about Spanish TV.”
 The following list should be more than enough to get you started, but it’s by no means exhaustive.
 If you’re more interested in the dramatic world of telenovelas, check out our post on how to immerse yourself in Spanish soap operas.